ocripps24/doggo-clock/README.md

 ## Welcome

 This is a simple JavaScript app to show a fun clock.
-I am using the project to develop my skills in JavaScript.
+I am using the project to develop my skills in JavaScript as well as using SASS for the first time.